 The "Closed Hotel" Myth

-If a driver ever tells you that your hotel has "burned down," "moved," or is "closed for a festival," don't panic.
-This is a classic trick to redirect you to a place where the driver gets a commission.
+If a taxi informs you that your hotel has "moved," "burned down," or is "closed for a festival," don't panic.
+This is a well-known ruse to take you to a location where the driver receives a commission.

 My First 20 Kilometers: The Airport-to-City Transition